Service Authentication

 API Key Authentication

-Users can authenticate with your service using DTZ API keys:
+Users can authenticate with your service using DTZ API keys by providing the key in the X-API-KEY

 curl -H "X-API-KEY: your-api-key" https://yourservice.dtz.rocks/api/endpoint